 Many Latino Immigrants Suffer From PTSD

 Post-Traumatic Stress Disorder (PTSD) is a disorder that develops in people who have experienced a shocking, scary, or dangerous event.
-When most people think about PTSD they think about soldiers who’ve been to war and have experienced warfare, but the fact is that there is a bigger issue surrounding PTSD at home that no one is talking about—immigration.
+When most people think about PTSD they think about soldiers who’ve gone to war and have experienced warfare, but the fact is that there is a bigger issue surrounding PTSD at home that no one is talking about—immigration.

 There are approximately 55 million Hispanics in the U.S. and about 35% of those are immigrants.
 A study published by The Center for Migration Studies of New York by Krista M. Perreira and India Ornelas studied 281 foreign-born adolescents and their parents to see how the migration process influences the risk of experiencing trauma and developing PTSD.